Mets vs Braves game thread

 : @wcbs880

-Monday’s game is scheduled to get underway at 7:20 p.m.
+Wednesday’s game has an early start time of 12:20 p.m.
 ET and can be seen on Bally Sports South.

 Loading comments...